-135-3.8 EXTRA THREE PERSON SURVEY PARTY.
+135-3.8 [EXTRA THREE PERSON SURVEY PARTY-or EXTRA SURVEYING BY THE CONTRACTOR].
 This pay item is for extra, additional, or unanticipated work made necessary by changes in the project.
 Monuments not shown on the Plans will be considered additional work.
-Work under pay item G135.020.0000 may include field work, office engineering, or any work described under the construction requirements of Item G-135.
+Work under pay item [G135.020.0000 or G135.040.0000] may include field work, office engineering, or any work described under the construction requirements of Item G-135.